Featured image of post Selling Info - The Good, The Bad, and The Ugly (How To Actually Get...

 Questions You’re Probably Asking

-Q: Do I need a large audience to start selling info products?
-A: Not necessarily.
-A small, engaged audience can be more valuable than a large, passive one.
+Q: Is it necessary to have a large following to sell info products?
+A: Not necessarily; a targeted, engaged audience can be more valuable than a large but passive one.

 If You Want to Go Deeper

-1. The Lean Startup by Eric Ries - A guide to building a successful startup.
+1. The Lean Startup by Eric Ries - A guide on how to efficiently build a business.

-2. Building a StoryBrand by Donald Miller - Insights on clarifying your message.
+2. Building a StoryBrand by Donald Miller - Learn how to clarify your message to connect with customers.

 comments powered by Disqus